Conformal link prediction for false discovery rate control: Methodology

+In this section, we explicit the output of typical link prediction methods, to write each score $S_{i,j}$ as a (learned) function of an \textit{edge embedding} representing the information that is observed about the pair $(i,j)$.
+This allows to reframe our approach as using the procedure of \cite{bates2023testing} (see Section \ref{lp:sec:meth:review}) on data objects that have a non-exchangeable dependence structure.

-For simplicity of presentation, let us consider here an undirected graph with no node covariates.
-Let us introduce, for a given $K \in \{1, \dots, n \}$ the r.v.
+For simplicity of presentation, in this section we consider an undirected graph without node covariates.
+Link prediction methods output a matrix of predictions/scores $(g (Z)_{i,j})_{1 \leq i,j \leq n}$, where the prediction for $i$ and $j$ can be written in general as

-where $A^k_{i, \bullet} = (A^k_{i, u})_{1\leq u \leq n}$ for $1 \leq k \leq K$.
-The r.v. \eqref{lp:eq:Khop} can be thought of as the "$K$-hop neighborhood" of $(i,j)$.
-It represents a type of embedding for the pair $(i,j)$, that describes a \textit{pattern} of connection around $i$ and $j$.
-If the graph displays structure, then it should be observed that the motif of the pattern differs when $i$ and $j$ are connected compared to when they are not.
+for a real-valued measurable function $h$ and a given fixed $K \in \{1, \dots, n \}$ and where $A^k_{i, \bullet}$ is defined as the $i$-th row of $A^k$.
+In the \eqref{lp:eq:embed}, the r.v. $W_{i,j}$ can be thought of as the "$K$-hop neighborhood" of $(i,j)$.
+It represents an embedding for the node pair $(i,j)$, that describes a \textit{pattern} of connection around $i$ and $j$.
+If the graph has some structure, it should be observed that the pattern differs when $i$ and $j$ are connected compared to when they are not.
 Moreover, there should be some similarity between the patterns observed for true edges, as compared to false edges.
 Figure \ref{lp:fig:embedding} gives an illustration in the case of a graph with community structure.
-When there is an edge between $i$ and $j$ (Figure \ref{lp:fig:embeddingtrue}), $i$ and $j$ are both involved in a same group of nodes that is densely connected (community).
-Conversely, when there is no edge between them (Figure \ref{lp:fig:embeddingfalse}), $i$ and $j$ are involved in separate groups of densely connected nodes that share few links between them.
+When there is an edge between $i$ and $j$ (Figure \ref{lp:fig:embeddingtrue}), $i$ and $j$ are involved in a same group of nodes that is densely connected (community).
+Conversely, when there is no edge between them (Figure \ref{lp:fig:embeddingfalse}), $i$ and $j$ belong to separate groups of densely connected nodes that share few links between them.

-Link prediction methods output a prediction $\hat P_{i,j} \in \R$, indicating the relevance of an edge between $i$ and $j$.
-In general, the prediction can be written as

-with $h$ some real-valued measurable function.
-In \eqref{lp:eq:scorelp}, the set $\{(W_{u,v}, A_{u,v}), (u,v) \in \Dtr \}$ represents a set of learning examples, where $W_{u,v}$ is an embedding for the pair $(u,v)$ and $A_{u,v}$ is its label.
-For instance, in the case of the common neighbors (CN) heuristic, the number of common neighbors is given by the scalar product $A_{i, \bullet}^T A_{j, \bullet}$.
-In that case, the prediction is $\hat P_{i,j} = h( W_{i,j}) = A_{i, \bullet}^T A_{j, \bullet}$.
-Alternatively, when considering supervised approaches such as binary classification \citep{zhang2018link, bleakley07}, maximum likelihood \citep{kipf2016variational, chiquet20} or matrix completion \citep{levina23, gaucher21}, the link prediction function can be written as the minimizer of an empirical risk (ERM):
+For instance, in the case of the common neighbors (CN) heuristic \citep{lu2011link}, we have that $g(Z)_{i,j}= A_{i, \bullet}^T A_{j, \bullet}$.
+Alternatively, when considering supervised approaches such as binary classification-based \citep{zhang2018link, bleakley07}, maximum likelihood-based \citep{kipf2016variational, chiquet20} or matrix completion-based \citep{levina23, gaucher21}, the link prediction function can be written as the minimizer of an empirical risk (ERM):